 chief Executive officer

-Retired from education in Alaska, including statewide work with the Alaska Department of Education & Early Development - State Education Technology Coordinator, Roxy currently resides between Elfin Cove, Alaska and Issaquah, Washington.
-She continues to teach online courses in Alaska history, assists in developing curriculum for online courses, provides training on Growth Mindset and Design Thinking, coaches educators, and works on special projects such as the T3 Alliance.
+Roxy currently resides between Elfin Cove, Alaska and Issaquah, Washington.
+She continues to teach online courses in Alaska history, Careers, assists in developing curriculum for online courses, provides training on Growth Mindset and Design Thinking, coaches educators, and works on special projects such as the T3 Alliance.